Serghei Cebotari

-Serghei Cebotari (born 21 February 1981) is a Moldovan football manager and former player who is currently the head coach of Bălți.
+Serghei Cebotari (born 21 February 1981) is a Moldovan football manager and former player who is currently the head coach of the Moldova national under-21 team.

 Playing career

 During his playing career, Cebotari played in Moldova and Sweden.

 Managerial career

 Cebotari worked as a coach at CSCT Buiucani, Academia Chișinău and Zaria Bălți, before being appointed head coach of Sfîntul Gheorghe in April 2018.
 During his three and a half years at the club, Sfîntul Gheorghe reached the Moldovan Cup final three times, winning it once.
 The club also became runners-up of the Moldovan National Division once, and winners of the Moldovan Super Cup once.
 He left the club in September 2021.
 In January 2022, he was appointed head coach of Bălți.